-This intimate, invitation-only event is an unprecedented gathering of the various stakeholders involved in creating tools for life with diabetes: informed patient advocates, device designers, pharma marketing and R&D leaders, regulatory experts, clinicians, mobile health experts, web visionaries, experts from venture capital investment and innovation, and more.
+This annual invitation-only event is an unprecedented gathering of informed patient advocates, device designers, pharma marketing and R&D leaders, regulatory experts, clinicians, mobile health experts, web visionaries, entrepreneurs and investors, and more.

 That is, given how healthcare has become so politicized and gridlocked of late, we chose to highlight novel problem-solving approaches in each of these areas, to inspire us all to go further: